- September 24, 2012

 I asked him to consider doing the following exercise during his spare time hanging around at the fair.

 1) Make a list of all the jobs he did over the last 5 years (he does large projects, so this number would be likely less than 50).

 2) Think back to the source of the lead for these jobs and note the source of the lead.

 This sheet of paper is now his non-Google Analytics.
 Now he can do the important part, he can ‘analyse’ it to see where his best investment in advertising has been.
 This particular business owner is reputable, honest and talented, but he is very busy working hard and working late into the evenings.
-I hope he takes the additional time to review the jobs he gets.
 I suspect he could take the time and money he invests going to fairs and trade shows and refocus less time and less money in more efficient marketing efforts and even better quality leads.

 If you need any help setting up a ‘non-Google Analytics’ worksheet just let us know.
 Email us: firstname.lastname@example.org